zackcarlson/react-boilerplate/README.md

 npm install
 ``

-To compile as you make changes to your application:
+To compile your application:

 ``
-npm run dev:react
+npm run build
 ``

 To start node server: